geysertimes/geysertimes.github.io/docs/users/problem-contributions.md

 Primary entries are selected based on time accuracy and data quality.
 First, eruptions marked as questionable (?) are disadvantaged.
 Primary eruptions are then selected based on time accuracy, meaning exact eruptions are favored over electronically recorded (E) eruptions, which are favored over eruptions observed near start (ns), which are favored over eruptions observed in eruption (ie), which are favored over eruptions with an approximate (A) time, respectively.

 If multiple eruptions with the same time accuracy are entered, the one with the earlier start time after rounding to the minute is chosen as the primary eruption.
-This strategy of rounding start times ensures eruptions entered up to the second are not disadvantaged for their later start time.
+This strategy of rounding start times ensures eruptions entered up to the second are not disadvantaged.

-In the case observations with the same start time and time accuracy are entered, which has been observed frequently in the past, eruptions with the initial (ini) label set are first preferred, and then eruptions with the major (maj) or minor (min) label set, as these entries add additional information.
+In the case observations with the same start time and time accuracy are entered (which frequently occurs), eruptions with the initial (ini) label set are first preferred, and then eruptions with the major (maj) or minor (min) label set, as these entries add additional information.
 Subsequently, eruptions entered with a duration are favored, since durations are also considered valuable information, especially for research on specific geyser behavior.

-If multiple entries are still considered equal by the approach, observations made in the field are favored over those made on the webcam, as real observations are expected to be more accurate.
+If multiple entries are still considered equal by this approach, observations made in the field are favored over those made via the webcam, as field observations are typically more accurate.
 Next, eruptions where the start time is entered up to the second are considered as more precise and then eruptions with a comment are considered as more informative.

-Eventually, the time an entry was entered decides on the primary eruption, with the first one entered becoming the primary eruption.
+All else equal, the time an entry was entered decides on the primary eruption, with the first one entered becoming the primary eruption.

 | Selection Order for Primary Entries |
 | :---: |